 Regardless of what detox drink manufacturers claim, there is no guaranteed way to pass a urine test with a low enough level of THC to go undetected.
 If you use weed and have an impending drug test, you can try some rapid-fire THC detox methods, but none are guaranteed to work.

 A popular emergency remedy involves drinking a concoction of fruit pectin and Gatorade around two hours before a test.
 Follow it with two more bottles of water and B-vitamins.
 Perhaps you can boost your chances further by adding zinc, papain, and aspirin to the mix, but these may not be effective depending on the kind of test it is.
-A lot of common detox methods are unhealthy, while others are downright dangerous and idiotic.
+A lot of conventional detox methods are unhealthy, while others are downright dangerous and idiotic.

-Not only will this lifestyle change speed up the THC detox process, it should help you get fitter and feel better in the long run.
+Not only will this lifestyle change speed up the THC detox process, but it should also help you get fitter and feel better in the long run.
 If you want a fast THC detox option, it is necessary to roll the dice.
 Otherwise, it is a good option for individuals in danger of developing a tolerance for weed.